Cooktown, Queensland: Attractions

 Cooktown is of particular interest to botanists since the time of James Cook's visit when extensive collections and illustrations were made of local plants.
 It is situated at the junction of several vegetation zones including tropical rainforest, sclerophyll forests, sandy dunes and lagoons.
 Vera Scarth-Johnson, a local resident, gave a priceless collection of her botanical illustrations to the people of Cooktown, which are now housed in a dedicated gallery at Nature's PowerHouse situated in the Botanic Gardens, and features displays of local flora and fauna.

 The "Milbi Wall" (or "Story Wall") marks the place of the first encounter between the British seafarers and the local Aborigines.
 The Milbi ('Story') Wall tells the story of Cooktown and the Endeavour River from the perspective of the Aboriginal people in tiles, and is an outstanding monument to reconciliation.

 Charlotte Street is the main heritage precinct.

 Cooktown is the northern terminus of the Bicentennial Heritage Trail, which, at 5330 km, is the longest trail of its type in the world.
 The southern end of the trail is at Healesville, Victoria, a town 52 km north-east of Melbourne.

 Climate

+Cooktown has a tropical savannah climate (Köppen: Aw), with a hot, humid wet season between December and April and a very warm, less humid dry season from May to November.
+Warm to hot weather is prevalent in all months, with average maxima ranging from 32.1 C in January to 26.4 C in July.
+Extreme temperatures have ranged from 43.9 C on 27 November 2018 to 4.4 C on 14 July 1958; combining data from the three weather stations in Cooktown: at the Post Office (1874–1987), at the Mission Strip (1942–2018) and the Airport (open since 2000).